Tom Kha Gai is a flavorful modern Thai soup with coconut milk, chicken and galangal (Thai ginger).

 - If you can't get galangal just leave it out of the soup.
 Don't use regular ginger, the soup would turn out differently and it wouldn't suit the flavors.

-- You can also get a set of fresh Thai ingredients which includes galangal, thai chilis, kaffir limes and lemongrass.
+- You can also get a set of fresh Thai ingredients which includes galangal, Thai chilies, kaffir limes and lemongrass.

 I am lucky that I have a wonderful Asian market nearby that reliably carries all of the harder-to-find ingredients.
 I adore Tom Kha Gai soup, but I didn't realize that you could freeze it!
 Awesome!